Prize Money for Race of Champions-Finals

 Race of Champions-Finals

-The format for the Race of Champions Finals will be dual, head-to-head, elimination races with prize money awarded to the final four women and the final four men.
+The format for the Race of Champions Finals will be dual, head-to-head, elimination races with prize money awarded to the final three women and the final three men.

 * Prize Money Breakdown

 3rd Place: $100.00

 1st Place: $200.00